lupyuen/nuttx-star64/README.md

 | Pin 8 (TX) | RX | Red
 | Pin 10 (RX) | TX | Orange

+Set the Voltage Jumper to 3V3.
+(Instead of 5V)

 On our computer, connect to the USB Serial Port at 115.2 kbps...

 ```bash